ethanneff/github-contributions-json-api/README.md

 # Github Contributions JSON API

-A simple serverless API to get the Github Contributions for a particular user
+A serverless API to get a user's Github contributions

 ### Endpoint